Composite Bézier curve

 Perhaps the most common use of composite Béziers is to describe the outline of each letter in a PostScript or PDF file.
-Such outlines are composed of one beziergon for open letters, or multiple beziergons for closed letters.
+Such outlines are composed of one béziergon for open letters, or multiple béziergons for closed letters.
 Modern vector graphics and computer font systems like PostScript, Asymptote, Metafont, OpenType, and SVG use composite Bézier curves composed of cubic Bézier curves (3rd order curves) for drawing curved shapes.